-CHM 3400: Physical Chemistry (for the Biosciences) Fall Semester 2018 (3 credits)
+CHM 3400: Physical Chemistry (for the Biosciences)

+Fall Semester 2019 (3 credits)

-Instructor: David Wei, 311D Chemistry Lab Building (CLB), wei@chem.ufl.edu, 352-392-2050 Lectures: M,W,F 3 rd period (9:35 AM-10:25 AM) 207 LEI Office hours: W(10:30-11:20 AM), F(10:30-11:20 AM) or by appointment, 311D CLB TA: Jiawei Huang, jiaweihuang@chem.ufl.edu April Lo, lapril@chem.ufl.edu Office Hours: T (4:00-4:50 PM), W (4:00-4:50 PM), and F (3:30-4:20 PM) 313 CLB Aims: To provide students with a solid understanding of the concepts of physical chemistry and their application to chemical and biological systems.
-Textbook: Physical Chemistry for the Biosciences, by Raymond Chang; University Science Books, Sausalito, CA. ISBN #1-891389-33-5.
-Homework: Problem sets will be made available throughout the semester, which will be graded.
+David Wei, 311D Chemistry Lab Building (CLB), wei@chem.ufl.edu, 352-392-2050 M, W, F 3 rd period (9:35 AM-10:25 AM) LEI 0207 M(10:30-11:20 AM), F(10:30-11:20 AM) or by appointment, CLB 311D Wenxiao Guo, grandpacomp@chem.ufl.edu Office Hours: T (5:00-6:00 PM) and Th (4:00-5:00 PM), CLB 313 To provide students with a solid understanding of the concepts of physical chemistry and their application to chemical and biological systems.
+Physical Chemistry for the Biosciences, by Raymond Chang; University Science Books, Sausalito, CA. ISBN #1-891389-33-5.
+Problem sets will be made available throughout the semester, which will be graded.
 Assignments should be hand-written or printed and turned in before class on the due date .
 Please write your name and UFID clearly on each page.
-Exams: The course consists of three in-class exams during the semester as well as a comprehensive final.
+The course consists of three in-class exams during the semester as well as a comprehensive final.
 The exams will cover homework problems and will emphasize understanding of the lecture materials and problem solving.
 All exams will be closed book .
-Only for the final exam: you can bring one hand-written letter-size sheet with your own notes with formula etc. that aid understanding of the course.
-Exam I: Wed.
+Only for the final exam : you can bring one hand-written letter-size sheet with your own notes with formula etc. that aid understanding of the course.
+Exam I : Fri.
+Sep.
+20 in class Exam II : Wed.
 Oct.
-3 in class Exam II: Friday.
+23 in class Exam III : Wed.
 Nov.
-2 in class Exam III: Mon.
-Dec.
-3 in class Final comprehensive exam: Wednesday Dec 12 12::30-2:30 PM, 207 LEI.
+20 in class Final comprehensive exam : Monday Dec 9 3:00-5:00 PM, LEI 0207.

 Grading: The in-class exams are worth 100 points.
-You are allowed to choose two higher scores to be counted in your final grade.
+You are 8 allowed to choose two higher scores to be counted in your final grade.
 The final comprehensive exam is worth 200 pts.
 The total points for homework are 80 pts: each one is worth maximum point if turned in on time, and late submission will incur a 2 pts deduction per day.
 The assignments will also be graded for content.
-In addition, there will be 20 pts for in-class quizzes.
-The total number of the in-class quiz are 12 and 10 will be counted for your final grade (you are allowed to miss 2).
-Total = 200 + 200 + 80 + 20 = 500 points Proposed Grade Levels: A: 450 - 500 A-: 420 - 449 B+: 390 - 419 B: 360 - 389 B-: 340 - 359 C+: 320 - 339 C: 300 - 319 C-: 280 - 299 D+: 265 - 279 D: 250 - 264 E: 249 and below Course policies: Attendance will not be recorded, but participation in lectures and demonstration periods is important in assimilating the course material and there will be in-class quiz that counts 20 points for your final score.
-Since exams are during normal class hours, makeup exams are granted solely at the discretion of the instructor.
-Any request for make-up exams should have a legitimate excuse, and be made to Dr. Wei no later than 1 week prior to the exam date.
-Students should also familiarize themselves with the UF Student Code posted on the web www.chem.ufl.edu/~itl/honor.html.
-Students with disabilities must first register with the Dean of Students Office; the Dean of the Students Office will provide documentation to the student who must then provide this documentation to the instructor when requesting accommodation.
+In addition. there will be 20 pts for in-class quizzes.
+The total number of the in-class quiz are 12 and 10 will be counted for your final grade (you are allowed to miss 2) initial grade (you are anowed to miss 2).
+Total = 200 + 200 + 80+ 20 = 500 points Proposed Grade Levels: A: 450 - 500 A-: 420 - 449 B+: 390 - 419 B: 360 - 389 B-: 340 - 359 C+: 320 - 339 C: 300 - 319 C-: 280 - 299 D+: 265 - 279 D: 250 - 264 E: 249 and below Course policies: Attendance will not be recorded but participation in course poncies. lectures and demonstration periods is important in assimilating the course material and there will be in-class auiz that counts 20 points for your final score Since exams are during normal class hours make-up exams are granted solely at the discretion of the instructor Any request for make-up exams should have a legitimate avouse and he made to Dr. Wei no later than 1 week prior to the exem date.
+Students should also familiarize to the exam date.
+Students should also familiarize themselves with the UF Student Honor Code posted on the web at www.chem.un.edu/~iu/nonor.num.
+Students with Officer the Deep of the Students Officer will a site Once; the Dean of the Students Office will provide documentation to the student who must then provide this documentation to the instructor when requesting Online course evaluation: Students are expected to provide professional and respectful feedback on the quality of instruction in this course by completing course evaluations online via